lp-rmaeda/CordovaMessagingSDKSample/README.md

 + includes authentication for both platforms
 + phone gap push plugin RC 2.0 for Android and iOS
   + working on Android
-  + not yet tested on iOS due to account limitations TBC.
-+ Android SDK v2.1.3
-+ iOS SDK v2.1.2
-  + runs on xcode 8.2.1

 ------